Ex-Trump adviser Peter Navarro subpoenaed in DOJ's 1/6 probe - NewsBreak

 Ex-Trump adviser Peter Navarro subpoenaed in DOJ's 1/6 probe

-WASHINGTON — (AP) — Former Trump adviser Peter Navarro revealed in a court filing Tuesday afternoon that he has been subpoenaed to appear before a grand jury this week as part of the Justice Department's sprawling probe into the deadly insurrection at the U.S. Capitol.
+Former Trump adviser Peter Navarro revealed in a court filing Tuesday afternoon that he has been subpoenaed to appear before a grand jury this week as part of the Justice Department's sprawling probe into the deadly insurrection at the U.S. Capitol .

 In an 88-page filing, Navarro claims the House select committee investigating the Jan.
 6, 2021, attack is unlawful and therefore a subpoena it issued to him in February is unenforceable under law.
 The 72-year-old filed the suit Tuesday against members of the committee, Speaker Nancy Pelosi, D-Calif., and the U.S. attorney for D.C., Matthew M. Graves.